 Like Lathyrus latifolius, wisteria is in the pea family (or "legume" family).
 There are three types commonly grown:

 - Japanese (Wisteria floribunda)

-If you live in North America, I recommend growing Wisteria frutescens, not only because the other two are invasive, but also because it may very well bloom sooner for you.
+If you live in North America, it is best to grow Wisteria frutescens, not only because the other two are invasive, but also because it may very well bloom sooner for you.

-Just as I specify American wisteria (above) as the preferred choice for North American landscaping, so I must distinguish between American bittersweet (Celastrus scandens) and the invasive kind, namely Oriental bittersweet Celastrus orbiculatus).
-The latter is omnipresent along the roadsides of New England; just hope that it doesn't invade your yard, because removing Oriental bittersweet entirely is quite a challenge.
-This is one freebie you'll regret taking!
-You'll be much happier... in the long run buying American bittersweet from a (reputable) garden center.
+Just as American wisteria needs to be distinguished from other varieties, you must distinguish between American bittersweet (Celastrus scandens) and the invasive kind, the Oriental bittersweet (Celastrus orbiculatus).
+The latter is omnipresent along the roadsides of places like New England.
+Just hope that it does not invade your yard because removing Oriental bittersweet entirely is quite a challenge.
+Oriental bittersweet may be free, but you will be much happier, in the long run, buying American bittersweet from a (reputable) garden center.

 Bittersweet is grown for the highly ornamental berries the vines bear in fall.
-It's commonly used in fall crafts (in wreaths, etc.).
-Another vine useful for fall crafts is the type that bears the hardshell gourds folks decorate.
+It is commonly used in fall crafts (in wreaths and such).
+Another vine useful for fall crafts is the type that bears the hardshell gourds for decorating.

-Perhaps the perennial vines for sun listed above look great to you, but you feel that you just don't have a sunny enough spot in which to grow them?
-If so, have a look at my list of perennial vines for shade.
+Perhaps you would like to grow these perennial vines for sun, but you feel that you just don't have a sunny enough spot in which to grow them.
+If so, be aware that there are perennial vines for shade, too (albeit fewer choices).